sabman/company-site-spatial-labs/src/content/post/data-preprocessing.md

 - Handling Outliers
 - Model Training

-The dataset for this competition can be downloaded from [HuggingFace](https://huggingface.co/datasets/datadrivenscience/ship-detection).
+The dataset for this competition can be downloaded from [HuggingFace](https://huggingface.co/datasets/datadrivenscience/ship-detection) which is a subset of [DOTA dataset](https://captain-whu.github.io/DOTA/dataset.html).

 ## Directory Structure